GridTools/gt4py/CODING_GUIDELINES.md

 ### Module structure

-In general, Python modules should be structured in the following way:
+In general, we structure Python modules in the following way:

 1. (Only for **executable scripts**) _shebang_ line: `#! /usr/bin/env python3`.
 2. License header boilerplate (check `LICENSE_HEADER.txt`).